mozilla-spidermonkey/jsparagus/README.md

 parse trees reflecting the source grammar.
 However, the resulting code is inefficient.
 Further optimization would improve it, but the predictive parser will fare better even without optimization.

+I wonder what differences there are between LL(1) and LR(1) grammars.

+I have forgotten what LALR stands for.

 ### Stab 2